 The act of recognizing a Canadian model of corporate governance has its own particular set of challenges.
-As one practitioner interviewed for this study noted: "Many Canadian executives and directors have been schooled on US-style governance and that is just a function of the US market being so much bigger - S.E.C. rules, media, scandals, etc....When you are trying to study corporate governance as a director or a C.E.O. might, it is easy to assume that Canadian corporate governance as a field of study in the past few decades has been formidable, Canadian legal scholars often rely on American research due to the lack of Canadian-specific scholarship available, and much of the theoretical analysis has blurred country lines.
+As one practitioner interviewed for this study noted: "Many Canadian executives and directors have been schooled on US-style governance and that is just a function of the US market being so much bigger - SEC rules, media, scandals, etc....When you are trying to study corporate governance as a director or a CEO might, it is easy to assume that Canadian corporate governance is one and the same as US corporate governance."
+While growth of corporate governance as a field of study in the past few decades has been formidable, Canadian legal scholars often rely on American research due to the lack of Canadian-specific scholarship available, and much of the theoretical analysis has blurred country lines.